ElBrewster/sound-shelter/README.md

 11. Continue setup with database installs and running seed functions:

 ### Prisma Setup and Seeding SQLite DataBase

 1. In Terminal, run `npx prisma init --datasource-provider sqlite` to set up prisma folder, database and `.env` file
-2. Copy the contents of `schema.prisma` file at the root of the project into the newly created file at `prisma/schema.prisma`
+2. Copy the contents of `_schema.prisma` file at the root of the project into the newly created file at `prisma/schema.prisma`
 3. Run `npx prisma generate` to generate Prisma Client.
-4. Run `npx prisma migrate dev --name init` to create initial migration and sync database with shema in `prisma.schema`
+4. Move the `seed.ts` file from the root of the project into the `prisma` directory.
-5. Move the `seed.ts` file from the root of the project into the `prisma` directory.
+5. Run `npx prisma migrate dev --name init` to create initial migration and sync database with shema in `prisma.schema`
 6. Run `npx tsx prisma/seed.ts` to seed database using the `seed.ts` file we moved from the root and into the prisma folder
 7. Run `npx prisma studio` to view database in the browser at `http://localhost:5555/`.
    You should now be able to view database content in reports and post successfully to database.

 ## Screenshots